Skip to main content

 It is oriented to club members who want to start processing and printing their own rolls or members keen to learn the process.

-Processing 35mm Black and White Film 6hrsWeekends (Saturday or Sunday)1:1 £65
+Processing 35mm Black and White Film11am - 2pmSaturday or SundayGroup (3 places)

 After completing the Introduction to Analogue workshop, you should be able to;